-Peryer's well-known prints are richly illustrated on screen, including Dead Steer, the Mars Hotel series and the industry figures Jim Barr, Luit Bieringa and John McCormack access the with Peryer's work will become a ready convert through the course of the film It is an essential homage to the great photographer's life-long dedication to seeing and creating works of art out of the everyday. - Rebecca McMillan
+Perver's well-known prints are richly illustrated on screen, including Dead Steer, the Mars Hotel series and the Erika portraits.
+Expert commentary from industry figures Jim Barr, Luit Bieringa and John McCormack access the importance of his photography in New Zealand's art history.
+Anyone unfamiliar with Peryer's work will become a ready convert through the course of the film.
+It is an essential homage to the great photographer's life-long dedication to seeing and creating works of art out of the everyday. - Rebecca McMillan intro